Our professional team of board-certified physician, nurses and technicians is equipped to handle a comprehensive range of allergic disorders.

 To learn more, click here.

-It is a form of rapid desensitization in which we build up to maintenance concentration rapidly in one day.
-We give incremental allergen injections every 30 minutes over a four hour period with a 1-2 hour observation period at the end.
+It is a form of rapid desensitization in which we build up to maintenance concentration rapidly.
+For Rush immunotherapy, we give incremental allergen injections every 30 minutes over a four hour period with a 1-2 hour observation period at the end.
+Cluster immunotherapy will be performed for 1-2 hours and get injection every 30 minutes.
 Time, convenience, and more rapid relief of symptoms attract more patients to this option.
-Rush immunotherapy is covered by most insurance plans.
+Rush/cluster immunotherapy is covered by most insurance plans.

 Common Allergic Disorders